nimodb/Python-Refresher-Journey/README.md

   - [src/022_constructors/Main.py](src/022_constructors/Main.py) - Code for using the Enemy class with a no argument constructor.
   - [src/022_constructors/EnemyWithParams.py](src/022_constructors/EnemyWithParams.py) - Code for an Enemy class with a parameter constructor.
   - [src/022_constructors/MainWithParams.py](src/022_constructors/MainWithParams.py) - Code for using the Enemy class with a parameter constructor.
+  - [src/023_encapsulation/Enemy.py](src/023_encapsulation/Enemy.py) - Code for an Enemy class with private attributes and getter/setter methods.
+  - [src/023_encapsulation/Main.py](src/023_encapsulation/Main.py) - Code for using the Enemy class with encapsulation.